-Key findings from the survey

-1. Finding upto-date skills is a big challenge 2.
-Shortage most pronounced at junior levels

-3. Prominent skills gap in areas with rapid market adoption

-4. It's also difficult to retain highly skilled staff

-88% claim that finding qualified individuals with up-to-date digital skills is a challenge for their business.

-65% cite a particular shortage of skills among junior and intermediary employees.
+Key findings from the survey 1.
+Finding upto-date skills is a big challenge 2.
+Shortage most pronounced at junior levels 3.
+Prominent skills gap in areas with rapid market adoption H. It's also difficult to retain highly skilled staff 88% claim that finding qualified individuals with up-to-date digital skills is a challenge for their business. iab 65% cite a particular shortage of skills among junior and intermediary employees.
 46% think that most new graduates are not equipped to take up careers in the digital marketing sector.
 The skills gap is most pronounced in areas that have seen rapid market adoption, reflecting high demand and high levels of competition.
 Data and advanced analytics are key skills cited as being increasingly important, but also difficult to find.
 78% find it difficult to retain staff with sought after digital marketing skills.
 Solutions include ongoing training and career development, as well as improved working cultures.
+How big is the digital skills gap and where is it most pronounced?

-88% say it's a challenge to find qualified individuals with up-to-date digital skills

-How challenging is it for your business to find qualified individuals with up-to-date digital skills?
+88% say it's a challenge to find qualified individuals with up-to-date digital skills How challenging is it for your business to find qualified individuals with up-to-date digital skills?